When Nichole Harris ’13 sets her mind to helping people in need, the results quickly follow.

 “I started volunteering, and it kind of changed the trajectory of my life,” Harris said.
 “It gets me out of the bed every morning knowing that I’m helping people.
 Even if I have a horrible day, just knowing that I helped one person makes it all worth it.”

 Harris credits her UM liberal arts education with preparing her to face the wide range of initiatives she is involved with through SVDP.

 “There is no other place like Montevallo.
 I had no idea how it was preparing me and shaping me to be able to walk into any room, but that’s what Montevallo does.
 It prepares you for anything you may face,” she said.
 “Montevallo is really, really good at creating a whole person.
 With the small classrooms, it allows for a more personal experience and a more one-on-one experience.
 It’s small, but it’s like a family.”

-A few weeks ago, UM alumnus and faculty member Michael Price ’15 spearheaded a project to provide 3D printed face masks for staff at Shelby Baptist Medical Center.
+When the COVID-19 pandemic began, UM alumnus and faculty member Michael Price ’15 spearheaded a project to provide 3D printed face masks for staff at Shelby Baptist Medical Center.
 Price, the digital media and emerging technologies librarian at Carmichael Library, partnered with UM theatre faculty Kyle Moore and Emily Gill to produced the masks.
 Read the full story or view the news coverage.

 When the Seale Harris Clinic, where alumna Andrea Bliss ’11 works, needed some form of protection, she diligently started making cloth masks for her coworkers.
 The family medical clinic serves as one of the first stops for potential COVID-19 patients in the Birmingham area.
-Because area daycares are closed, the clinic had to organize a makeshift daycare.
-So, Bliss then made children’s masks for all of the staff’s kids.
-She has continued to make for those who do not have access to PPE.
-She has made more than 100 masks.

-SHARE YOUR STORY:
+SHARE AN ALUM STORY: